Zardozi: Indian subcontinent

 As an embroidery, zardozi was first used in the 14th century.
 It prospered during the 17th century during the reign of the Mughal empire, but later a loss of royal patronage and industrialization led to its decline.
-The craft began to experience a resurgence in popularity following India's independence in 1947.
+The craft is often called "zari" and began to experience a resurgence in popularity following India's independence in 1947.
+Today, it is one of the most popular embroideries found on the Indian subcontinent.

-The majority of zardozi workers are Muslim.
-Zardozi and chikan were historically favored by Muslim elites; products made in these styles symbolized wealth, power and status.
-This craft is practiced throughout India, from major cities like Kolkata, Delhi, and Mumbai to smaller centers such as Agra, Bareilly, and Farrukhabad.
-Common to zardozi production in these diverse places is its association with an 'Islamicate,' particularly Mughal, courtly culture and a perceived Muslim aesthetic.
-Today, zardozi is also popular in the cities of Lucknow, Hyderabad, Chennai and Bhopal.
+Zardozi and chikan were historically favored by Mughal elites; products made in these styles symbolized wealth, power and status.
+The Zardozi production was often associated with a courtly culture and commonly found on handicrafts throughout the country.
+This craft is practiced throughout India, from major cities like Kolkata, Delhi, Mumbai, to smaller centers such as Agra, Bareilly, and Farrukhabad, and historic regions like Lucknow, Hyderabad, and Bhopal.
 In 2013, the Geographical Indication Registry (GIR) accorded Geographical Indication (GI) registration to the Lucknow zardozi.
 With GI status, zardozi artisans, distributors, and retailers in Lucknow and the six surrounding districts of Barabanki, Unnao, Sitapur, Rae Bareli, Hardoi and Amethi can become authorized users of the "Lucknow zardozi" brand and carry a unique mark of authenticity.